 It really is that simple.

 Why do people pay consultants to help them get to their desired situation?
-Why can’t they just do it on their own?
+Can’t they just do it on their own?

 - They have an inability to get to their desired situation on their own.

 - They want to get to their desired situation faster.
-People pay for speed.
 People may be able to do it on their own but it will take them a long time to learn everything they need to know.